padmabh/Datamart-case-study/README.md

   SUM(transactions) AS total_transactions
 FROM clean_weekly_sales group by calender_year;

--- 3)  3.What are the total sales for each region for each month?
+-- 3)  What are the total sales for each region for each month?
 SELECT
   month_number,
   region,